ammarhakim/gkeyll1/docs/manual/datastruct.rst

     - Number of elements to store at each field location
   * - ghost
     - {0, 0}
-    - Number of ghost cells along each side of field (see notes for details)
+    - Number of ghost cells along each side of field.
+  * - location
+    - "center"
+    - Location of data.
+Should be one of "vertex" or "center".

 **Notes** The parameter ``ghost`` is a 2 element table (irrespective of field dimension) that indicates the number of ghost cells to create.
 For example the table ``{1, 2}`` will create 1 ghost cell on the *lower* edge in each direction and 2 ghost cells on the *upper* edge in each direction.

+The parameter ``location`` specifies the location inside the cell at which data is assumed to be stored.
+The data can be stored at the cell centroid or the lower vertex.
+This is used only in initializing the field.

 Methods
 -------